 The study uses an execution-driven simulation framework which identifies, isolates, and quantifies the different overheads that arise in a parallel system.
-Using this framework, we simulate the execution of five parallel applications on three different machine characterizations: an actual machine, a LogP machine and a cLogP machine.
-The actual machine simulates the pertinent details of the hardware.
+Using this framework, we simulate the execution of five parallel applications on three different machine characterizations: a target machine, a LogP machine and a cLogP machine.
+The target machine simulates the pertinent details of the hardware.
 The LogP machine does not model private caches at processing nodes, and abstracts the interconnection network using the LogP model.
 The cLogP machine abstracts the locality properties using the above mentioned scheme, and abstracts the interconnection network using the LogP model.
-To answer the first question, we compare the simulation of the actual machine to the simulation of the cLogP machine.
+To answer the first question regarding network abstraction, we compare the simulation of the target machine to the simulation of the cLogP machine.
 If the network overheads of the two simulations agree then we have shown that LogP is a good abstraction for the network.
-To answer the second question, we compare the network traffic generated by the actual and cLogP machines.
+To answer the second question regarding locality abstraction, we compare the network traffic generated by the target and cLogP machines.
 If they agree, then it shows that our abstraction of the cache is sufficient to model locality.
-Incidentally, the difference in results between the actual and LogP simulations would quantify the impact of locality on performance.
+Incidentally, the difference in results between the target and LogP simulations would quantify the impact of locality on performance.
 If the difference is substantial (as we would expect it to be), then it shows that locality cannot be abstracted out entirely.